 It protects your body, and space from being touched unduly and also keeps you from being interrupted while in your privacy for physical needs like eating, resting, bathing, or sleeping.

-Physical boundaries are instinctive and can also be found in territorial animals where they mark territories exclusively for themselves and their families.
+Boundaries that are physical are instinctive and can also be found in territorial animals where they mark territories exclusively for themselves and their families.

 Importance of physical boundaries

-- Physical boundaries tell others how close they can get to you and what physical touch you are comfortable with, how you want your privacy to be respected and their behaviour in your personal space.
+- These boundaries tell others how close they can get to you and what physical touch you are comfortable with, how you want your privacy to be respected and their behaviour in your personal space.

 - It also guides people’s behaviour when in your space without violating your rights and upsetting you.